IgorBuchelnikov/ObservableComputations/README.md

 			catch (DivideByZeroException exception)
 			{
 				Console.WriteLine($"Exception stacktrace:\n{exception.StackTrace}");

+				IComputing computing = DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread];
-				Console.WriteLine($"\nComputing which caused the exception has been instantiated by the following stacktrace :\n{DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].InstantiatingStackTrace}");
+				Console.WriteLine($"\nComputing which caused the exception has been instantiated by the following stacktrace :\n{computing.InstantiatingStackTrace}");
+								Console.WriteLine($"\nSender of event now processing is :\n{computing.HandledEventSender.ToStringSafe()}");
+				Console.WriteLine($"\nArgs for the event that is currently being processed is :\n{computing.HandledEventArgs.ToStringAlt()}");
 			}

 			Console.ReadLine();

+			consumer.Dispose();
 		}
 	}
 }

 ```

 As you see *exception.StackTrace* points to line caused the exception: *valueProvider.Value = new Random().Next(0, 1);*.
 That line doesn't point us to computation which caused the exception: *computing1* or *computing2*.
 To determine computation which caused the exception we should look at *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].InstantiatingStackTrace* property.
 That property contains stack trace of instantiating of the computation.

 By default ObservableComputations doesn't save stack traces of instantiating of computations for performance reasons.
 To save that stack traces use *Configuration.SaveInstantiatingStackTrace* property.

 By default ObservableComputations doesn't track computations executing user code for performance reasons.
 To track computations executing user code use *Configuration.TrackComputingsExecutingUserCode* property.
 If the user code was called from the user code of another computation, then *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].UserCodeIsCalledFrom* will point to that computation.

 All unhanded exceptions thrown in the user code are fatal, as the internal state of the computations becomes damaged.
 Pay attention to null checks.